1. CHECK YOUR ELIGIBILITY

 6. APPLY FOR YOUR VISA

 - Once we've received your offer acceptance, we'll issue you with a Confirmation of Enrolment (COE).
-Use this document to apply for your student visa via the Department of Immigration and Border Protection.
+Use this document to apply for your student visa via the Department of Home Affairs.

 7. APPLY FOR YOUR ACCOMMODATION

-- You're guaranteed accommodation if you apply at least six weeks before your study start date at Macquarie.
-After that, accommodation will be subject to availability.
+- We recommend you apply for accommodation at least six weeks before your study start date at Macquarie to ensure your room.
+Accommodation will be subject to availability.
 Private rooms tend to fill up first, so get in early if you want to ensure you're living alone.

 8. PREPARE FOR YOUR ARRIVAL IN SYDNEY